emissarman/XRouter/README.md

 }
 ```

-Here is an example with multiple domains:
+Here is an example with multiple domains configured:
 ```swift
 extension MyRoute: RouteProvider {